NothingAG/accessible-dropdown/README.md

 - ✅ The first time a filter is entered, add `role="alert"` to `.available-hobbies__counter` (this will make screen readers announce it).
 - ✅ Set `hidden` to `fieldset.selected` when there is no option selected.
 - ✅ I added `3 selected` to "X options available", please update accordingly.
+- When `Esc` is pressed while the "X options selected" button is focused, then move focus back to the filter input (and select all text).
+- When `Esc` is pressed while filter input is focused, close dropdown (if opened).
+- When clicking into the filter input, open dropdown (if closed).
+    - Simply add/remove its `hidden` attribute to toggle visibility.
+- When clicking into the filter input, and the filter already has focus, close dropdown (if opened).
+- When focusing the filter input by keyboard, keep dropdown as is.
+    - When pressing `Up`/`Down` while the dropdown is closed, open it (and keep focus inside filter input).
+    - When pressing `Up`/`Down` while the dropdown is open, move focus to last/first checkbox.
+- Keep `aria-expanded` in sync with the dropdown: set it to `true` when it is open, and to `false` when it is closed.

 ## @josua: some notes to keep in mind